TwiN/gdstore/README.md

 value, exists := store.Get("key")
 ```

-Even though writes are slow, the data is stored in-memory, so read operations are fast.
+While the data is always persisted on disk, the data is also stored in-memory, so read operations are fast.

 ### Delete